John Deere: 21st century

-During 2018 Deere along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.
+In 2018, Deere and 90 Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump's Tax Cuts and Jobs Act of 2017.

-On August 29, 2019, it was announced that Samuel R. Allen would step down as CEO and president of John Deere.
+In August 2019, it was announced that Samuel R. Allen would step down as CEO and president of John Deere.
 John May, president of the Worldwide Agriculture and Turf and Integrated Solutions divisions replaced him in November 2019.

 In October 2021, about 10,000 employees, unionized with the United Auto Workers, went on strike following an impasse in contract negotiations.

 In January 2022, the company introduced a self-driving tractor at the annual Consumer Electronics Show, designed for large-scale farming as opposed to existing comparable tractors designed for small-scale agriculture.
 It was part of a larger effort to develop so-called smart machines to make farming faster and more efficient than it would be relying on human labor, including through software, which would mean higher margins.
 The company said it wanted to "connect 1.5 million machines in service and a half billion acres in use to its cloud-based John Deere Operations Center."

 In June 2022, Deere announced it would cease production of its model 3710 moldboard plow but would continue to offer its model 995 reversible plow.

 In July 2024, Deere announced it would lay off 600 employees in its Midwest facilities and is considering moving the production of some components to Mexico.
 Donald Trump said he would impose 200% tariffs on Mexican-made equipment.
 The company announced more layoffs in August 2025, citing economic factors and decreased demand.